-Northfield Mountain Trail is a 4.5 mile moderately trafficked loop trail located near Northfield Farms, MA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+Northfield Mountain Trail is a 4.5 mile moderately trafficked loop trail located near Northfield Farms, Massachusetts that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash